Dee1985/workout-tracker/README.md

 Successes: The app is functional!

-Roadmap: Creating this app was a good introduction to databases.
+Roadmap: Creating this app was a good introduction to NOSQL databases.